Z5T1/isidore/doc/config.md

 database structure is not considered part of the public API.
 A library version with a minor version or patch release number greater than the database version may or may not work depending on the specific combination.

+## 3. Message of the Day

+The message of the day is displayed whenever the Isidore command line is started at the root prompt (`> `).
+It is not displayed when a subprompt is specified as a command line argument (i.e. `isidore show`).

+The message of the day can be set using the `config set motd <message>` command.
+It can be displayed using the `config show motd` command.